-Researchers are still learning about the science of sleep, but they’re clear on a few things, including the fact that loud and disruptive noises are not conducive to a night or restful sleep.
+Researchers are still learning about the science of sleep, but it seems clear that loud and disruptive noises can significantly impact restful sleep.
+White noise machines can ease this issue.

-Many people turn to white noise machines to block out external sounds, but that’s not the only reason to try a sound generator.
+Many people are looking to find top-rated white noise machines to block out external sounds, but that’s not the only reason to try a sound generator.
 If that were the case, people would just sleep with earplugs or noise canceling headphones.

 In addition to blocking out loud and jarring interruptions, some use these types of devices to help them relax and concentrate, too.